Lake City History

-Lake City, Colorado (population 382), is located on the eastern side of the San Juan Mountains in southwestern Colorado.
-It is the seat of Hinsdale County, the least populated county in the state.
+Lake City is the seat of Hinsdale County, the least populated county in Colorado.
 The town originated as one of the most isolated of the major 19th century Colorado silver camps and was named for the nearby Lake San Cristobal.

-Today, Lake City is a very well preserved town full of turn-of-the-century architecture.
+Today, Lake City is a popular tourist destination that is full of turn-of-the-century architecture.
 Visitors can explore the Victorian charm of downtown with over 75 buildings from the late 1800s - one of Colorado's largest historical districts.

 Explore over 100 Colorado mining towns: A tour of Colorado Mining Towns.

 Colorado Mining Photos

 More of Colorado's best historic mining photos: Incredible Photos of Colorado Mining Scenes.